 Bring it to life

 In the daily life of our students, our school has created a skills report card for parents to understand their students' abilities.
-At the same time, through parent-teacher conferences and notices, we introduce Skills Builder and its abilities to parents, and allow parents to test their students' abilities at home.
+At the same time, through parent-teacher conferences and notices, we discuss Skills Builder allowing parents to test their students' abilities at home.
 In this way, students are able to test their abilities and improve them in their daily lives, both at school and at home.
+Each subject curriculum contains a project based experience with a final rubric for assessing students application of essential skills and progress.
+Each subject also contains a Life and Career Planning component that links the real world to the essential skills for our learners.

 What's next